Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

   # Exploratory Data Analysis
   ## For Sales Performance Analysis for a Retail Store:
   - Data Cleaning and Prepation: The data given has about 50,000 records but the records were duplicated.
 To gain insights and avoid overstating the outcome, I embarked on removing duplicate and prepare the data for exploration.
+  - Data Exploration: I carried out expolration of the data by using pivot table to summarize 1 Total Sales By Product
+    2 Total Sales By Region
+    3 Total Sales By Month